 Bluehost supports cPanel which is a great interface for people who know very little about web hosting.
 Bluehost goes a mile or two further though, by tweaking the cPanel interface to allow even someone who has never heard of a website to have very little issues with control and customization.
 Instead of going through the technical hoops of coding and all that, all you need to do is point and click.
 It really is that easy and beginners will find it easy to install and start-up WordPress.
 Bluehost also has website building tools that allow beginners to create websites by just dragging and dropping.
 If you’re hosting a WordPress site it gets even better.
 Bluehost automatically updates the WordPress core software.
 This indubitably makes the life of any both advanced and amateur users easier.
 However, you are mandated to update your WordPress plugins yourself.
 Bluehost also has a special WordPress optimizing/Customer support structure feature called Blueflash.
 Blue flash works by allowing beginners to become conversant with the dashboard of Bluehost and WordPress.
 Amateurs always have problems with choosing the right sort of plugins and themes for their website but Blue flash eliminates that problem by providing useful pointers and stopping rookies from making simple mistakes on their websites.
 Blue flash works with experts in WordPress who are dedicated to giving the best advice to users concerning website configuration.
 What’s more?
 The process of having access to Blue flash is as simple as dialing 888-401-4678 and asking to begin your Blue flash call.
 Since WordPress is the most popular content management system, this feature is really thought out and shows how much time Bluehost has dedicated to creating a great environment for beginners.

 Bluehost has a domain manager if you’d prefer to manage domains through them.
 You can also decide whether to have monthly, daily or weekly backups in case.
 You will also find it very easy to run popular apps like Joomla and Drupal.
-Bluehost also supporys e-commerce apps.
+Bluehost also supports e-commerce apps.
 With a new plan, you get $200 in marketing credits which is great if you’re a small business looking to build an online presence.
 SSL certificates are free and they come with even the basic plans, however, site migration isn’t free.
 Site migration costs $149.99, although this is a one time fee and can allow the migration up to websites and around 20 emails.

 To make life easier for users, Bluehost throws in a free domain, free SSL certificates, and even Sitelock, a third-party product that acts as both a malware detector and a firewall.
-We will speak more on that later.
+We will speak more about that later.

 Bluehost provides new users with all the tools needed to run a website and simplifies the entire process for them while at it.
 When it comes to ease of use, we don’t see so many web hosts touching Bluehost.